 At the end of your first data sprint, it’s time to peer review the work.
-The process is far more efficient with a data catalog in place.
+The process is far more efficient with an enterprise data catalog in place.
 Your data catalog acts as a consumer and SME friendly environment to ask questions and understand results and prevents the kind of data brawls that happen when people show up to decision meetings with different results and definitions.
 Everyone can see who’s contributed to the work and other questions that have been asked.
 Work can be quickly and efficiently validated and extended.
 Your data work is all in one place: the data catalog.

 9. Publish the Results

 Congratulations!
 You’ve got your first set of data models in your shiny new awesome data management platform.
-Everything is well-curated by analytic stories, peer-reviewed, and documented in your data catalog.
+Everything is well-curated by analytic stories, peer-reviewed, and documented in your cloud data catalog.
 You’ve done something good for the business and made it reusable at the same time.
 Best of all, your team did it without having a massive post-hoc documentation effort because the work was done in the data catalog from the beginning.